Pin (novel): Reception

 Pin received mostly positive reviews from critics upon its release and into future decades.
 The book was written of in Grady Hendrix's Paperbacks From Hell as a nostalgic but unabashedly creepy and unnerving story.
 Howl Society largely praised the book as well, rating it 4/5 stars and saying of it, "Pin is written in crisp, clean prose that handles difficult topics with the lurid glee of a madman.
 It’s at once in the tradition of Poe, deeply entrenched in what makes classic horror tick, while also being a shining example of more taboo-breaking modern horror."
 Howl Society did, however, also criticize the taboo sexual themes of the book, stating, "I have no issue with murder and general violence, supernatural forces, or other types “horrific content” in fiction.
-I don’t even consider this depravity.
-But [Pin] goes beyond the types of horror elements I consider to be typical of the genre and ventures into truly repulsive territory that I do not consider at all “the point” of the genre, especially when read through the lens of 40 years that have passed since this book’s publication and especially recent movements regarding consent and sexual assault.
+I don't even consider this depravity.
+But [Pin] goes beyond the types of horror elements I consider to be typical of the genre and ventures into truly repulsive territory that I do not consider at all “the point” of the genre, especially when read through the lens of 40 years that have passed since this book's publication and especially recent movements regarding consent and sexual assault.
 I just found this book a lot more vile than any other horror book I’ve read."
 Critic Dave Fuentes praised Pin for its psychological elements, saying of the book, "despite featuring many of the fantastical elements of your typical ‘80s horror paperback, there are interesting psychological twists as well.
 Consequently, Pin is more sophisticated than many in its genre."

 Pin was an Edgar Award Nominee for Best Paperback Original in 1982, although it did not win.
-In addition, Pin was adapted into a 1988 Canadian-American film starring David Hewlett as Leon and Cynthia Preston as Ursula.
+In addition, the book was adapted into a 1988 Canadian film starring David Hewlett as Leon, Cynthia Preston as Ursula, and Terry O'Quinn as Dr. Frank Linden.